 Redesigning a supply chain is complex and presents companies with significant challenges, which are detailed below.

 One of the biggest challenges is to fully understand and nurture the network of relationships along the value chain.
 This is no small feat; a large corporation’s direct supplier relationships alone typically go into the thousands.

 As a result of the sheer number of companies involved in a supply chain, it’s important to take a structured approach and set clear priorities when redesigning a global value network.
 You’ll need to assess the significance and risk to all parties, both upstream and downstream, and to the value chain as a whole.
 If necessary, you’ll need to take measures to safeguard the supply chain from these risks.
 A supply chain should be designed with an eye on both cost and risk at all times.

 Ensure legislation is complied with along the supply chain

 Another challenge is legislation, particularly when outsourcing parts of the supply chain.
 In fact, in 2021, the EU introduced the Supply Chain Act, making companies liable for the actions of their suppliers.
 Companies also need to know and follow the e-invoicing rules for the countries in which they

 do business.
 These vary from country to country, making it tricky for global players to ensure compliance.

 Define and communicate expectations upstream

-Ensure that your suppliers and service providers know exactly what you need from them, and that this is set down in a contract.
-You need to regularly check that they are complying with this contract.
-An EDI connection can be helpful for this as it automates the agreements between your company and suppliers during onboarding, making it easier for you to comply with or monitor these requirements.
+Ensure that your suppliers and service providers know exactly what you need from them, and that it is specified in a contract.
+You should regularly check that they are complying with the terms.
+An EDI connection can be helpful for this as it automates the agreements between your company and suppliers during onboarding, making it easier for you to

 Get information flowing throughout the supply chain